Bootstrapping with Models: Confidence Intervals for Off-Policy Evaluation: Acknowledegments

 \section{Acknowledegments}

-We would like to thank Phil Thomas, Matthew Hausknecht, Daniel Brown, Stefano Albrecht, and Ajinkya Jain for useful discussions and insightful comments.
+We would like to thank Phil Thomas, Matthew Hausknecht, Daniel Brown, Stefano Albrecht, and Ajinkya Jain for useful discussions and insightful comments and Emma Brunskill and Yao Liu for pointing out an error in an earlier version of this work.
 This work has taken place in the Personal Autonomous Robotics Lab (PeARL) and Learning Agents Research Group (LARG) at the Artificial Intelligence Laboratory, The University of Texas at Austin.
 PeARL research is supported in part by NSF (IIS-1638107, IIS-1617639).
 LARG research is supported in part by NSF (CNS-1330072, CNS-1305287, IIS-1637736, IIS-1651089), ONR (21C184-01), AFOSR (FA9550-14-1-0087), Raytheon, Toyota, AT\&T, and Lockheed Martin.
 Josiah Hanna is supported by an NSF Graduate Research Fellowship.
 Peter Stone serves on the Board of Directors of, Cogitai, Inc. The terms of this arrangement have been reviewed and approved by the University of Texas at Austin in accordance with its policy on objectivity in research.

 \begin{appendices}

 This appendix proves all theoretical results contained in the main text.
 For convenience, proofs are given for discrete state and action sets.
 Results hold for continuous states and actions by replacing summations over states and actions with integrals and changing probability mass functions to probability density functions.